hayleygayfer/COMP2511-Lab04/README.md

 ## Lab 04 - Exercise - The Crown's Gambit - Strategy Pattern 👑

+For this exercise,  you need to refactor the code provided that already implements the following game "The Crown's Gambit".
+Please note that you need to use the Strategy pattern in your refactoring.
+In order to properly refactor your code, you need to first understand the rules of this interesting game, which are provided below.
+Considering the game is already implemented, in most of the cases you simply need to copy/paste the code.
+However, this exercise will demonstrate how you can improve your design by using a very useful Strategy Pattern.

 Checkers is a classic game with some relatively simple rules.
-An example board looks like below

 <img src="imgs/checkers.png" height=300 />